Prince George's County, Maryland: Central County

 Central County, located on the eastern outskirts of the Capital Beltway, consists of Mitchellville, Woodmore, Greater Upper Marlboro, Springdale, Largo, and Bowie.
 According to the 2010 census, it has generally been the fastest growing region of the county.
 Mitchellville is named for a wealthy family, the Mitchells, who owned a large portion of land in this area of the county.
 Central Avenue, a major exit off the I-95 beltway, running east to west, is one of two main roads in this portion of the county.
 The other major roadway is Old Crain Highway, which runs north to south along the eastern portion of the county.
 The Newton White Mansion on the grounds is a popular site for weddings and political events.
 Joint Base Andrews, Bowie State University and Prince George's Community College are in the Central region, as well as County government offices.

+Bowie is best known as a planned Levittown.
+William Levitt in the 1960s built traditional homes, as well as California contemporaries along U.S. Route 50, the key highway to the eastern shore and the state capital of Annapolis.
+Bowie has currently grown to be the largest city in Prince George's County, with more than 50,000 people.
+It also has a large Caucasian population, compared to much of the county (48% of the population).
+Housing styles vary from the most contemporary to century-old homes in Bowie's antique district (formerly known as Huntingtown), where the town of Bowie began as a haven for thoroughbred horse racing.
+Areas of geographic distinction include the Oden Bowie Mansion, Allen Pond, key segments of the Washington, Baltimore and Annapolis Trail, as well as planned parks, lakes and walking trails.

 Inner Beltway

 The inner beltway communities of Capitol Heights, District Heights, Fairmont Heights, Forestville, Suitland, Hillcrest Heights, Oxon Hill, and Seat Pleasant border neighboring District of Columbia's northeastern and southeastern quadrants.
 The area has easy access to Metro's Blue, Silver or Green Lines, commercial centers, Maryland Route 214, and Interstate 95/Interstate 495 (Capital Beltway).
 Protected bike trails connect residents to the Bladensburg waterfront, Kenilworth parks, and downtown D.C.
 Fairmont Heights is the second oldest African-American-majority municipality in Prince George's County.
 The Fairmount Heights Historic District was added to the National Register of Historic Places in 2011.

-Bowie is best known as a planned Levittown.
-William Levitt in the 1960s built traditional homes, as well as California contemporaries along U.S. Route 50, the key highway to the eastern shore and the state capital of Annapolis.
-Bowie has currently grown to be the largest city in Prince George's County, with more than 50,000 people.
-It also has a large Caucasian population, compared to much of the county (48% of the population).
-Housing styles vary from the most contemporary to century-old homes in Bowie's antique district (formerly known as Huntingtown), where the town of Bowie began as a haven for thoroughbred horse racing.
-Areas of geographic distinction include the Oden Bowie Mansion, Allen Pond, key segments of the Washington, Baltimore and Annapolis Trail, as well as planned parks, lakes and walking trails.